dokempf/UseLatexMk/README.md

 UseLatexMk is a cmake tool to build Latex documents from cmake projects.

-Instead of doing the tedious work of implementing all the logic on how to build Latex files in the CMake language (like the better known UseLATEX.cmake does), it uses the LatexMk tool found on the system.
+Instead of doing the tedious work of implementing all the logic on how to build Latex files in the CMake language (like the better known [UseLATEX](https://github.com/kmorel/UseLATEX) does), it uses the LatexMk tool found on the system.
 As a result, there are some advantages of using UseLatexMk.cmake over using UseLATEX.cmake:
 * Additional input files, like e.g. code listing, do not have to be